Raby Bay

 Raby Bay is a bay within Moreton Bay, Queensland, Australia, created by the Cleveland Point headland.
 It forms the coastline of the suburbs of Cleveland and Ormiston in the City of Redland.
+It is the site of seagrass meadows that support a population of dugongs.
+Raby Bay is also the name of a neighbourhood (a canal estate development) within Cleveland that borders the bay.